jdrew3/jdrew3.github.io/README.md

 View the full site at [jdrew3.github.io](jdrew3.github.io)

-You can use the editor on GitHub to maintain and preview the content for your website in Markdown files.

 This setup is based on instructions by [Ivanna Kacewica](https://blog.usejournal.com/@evanca) on how to [Set Up Your Portfolio Website in Less Than 10 Minutes with Github Pages](https://medium.com/@evanca/set-up-your-portfolio-website-in-less-than-10-minutes-with-github-pages-d0efa8ff56fd).

 ### Markdown